Take out a Fairstone loan between November 17th to 30th, 2021, and you won’t have to make a loan payment until next year.

-3. Make payments on time
+3. Make Payments on Time

 It is extremely important that you make your loan payments on time.
 Managing your loan properly, no matter the size should be a priority for you.
-It’s important that you set up a loan payment schedule and stick to it because one late payment or one payment that is not the full amount will negativity affect your credit history.
+It’s important that you set up a loan payment schedule and stick to it because one late payment or one payment that is not the full amount will negatively affect your credit history.
 Since the point of this car loan is to help your credit not hinder it, staying committed to it and working hard to keep up with the payments must be your top financial priority.

-While you’re activity trying to build and improve your credit you should also be monitoring its growth.
-By keeping track of your credit score and history you’ll have a better understanding of how it’s affected my your financial actions and choices.
+While you’re actively trying to build and improve your credit you should also be monitoring its growth.
+By keeping track of your credit score and history you’ll have a better understanding of how it’s affected by your financial actions and choices.
 Get in contact with the Canadian Credit Bureaus (TransUnion and Equifax) and request a copy on an annual basis and you should be on your way to maintaining a solid credit history.

-Using a car loan to build or improve your credit can be a great decision if done right.
+Ultimately, using a car loan to build or improve your credit can be a great decision if done right.
 If you follow our tips and tricks and educate yourself about both your loan and your own credit history you should have no trouble getting back on track to having a healthy financial history.

 Save time and money with Loans Canada.
 Research and compare lenders before you apply.
 Share your experiences with Canada's top lenders.